-- 3.A.(a)--Consideration for Promotion to Associate Professor - 3.A.I. (i) Promotion to the rank of Associate Professor will usually be considered after the lesser of five (5) years in the rank of Assistant Professor or six (6) years from the doctorate (or its equivalent).
-Such consideration will normally take place in the fifth (5th) or sixth (6th) year as appropriate.
+(a) Consideration for Promotion to Associate Professor

+- (i) Promotion to the rank of Associate Professor will usually be considered after the lesser of five (5) years in the rank of Assistant Professor or six (6) years from the doctorate (or its equivalent).
+Such consideration will normally take place in the fifth (5th) or sixth (6th) year as appropriate. - (ii) Faculty members will be considered for promotion only if they signify to the departmental- or school-level committee in writing that they wish to be considered for promotion in a particular year.
+These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - (b) Criteria and procedures for Promotion to Associate Professor
-- 3.A.II.(ii) Faculty members will be considered for promotion only if they signify to the departmental- or school-level committee in writing that they wish to be considered for promotion in a particular year.
-These committees shall ensure that the deadline for application for promotion is communicated in writing to all faculty employees each year. - 3.B. (b) Criteria and procedures for Promotion to Associate Professor - 3.C.I.
-Consideration for the awarding of promotion to Associate Professor shall be based on the following criteria: - (i)b.
-Teaching Effectiveness a record of satisfactory performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students as appropriate for the candidate and their academic unit. - e.(ii) Research, Scholarly and/or Creative Work a record of research, scholarship, and/or creative achievement as appropriate for the field of expertise. - d.(iii) Service to the University- a record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University. - e.(iv) Where there is a record of service to society, such as consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - 3.B.III.(c) Unit Guidelines for the Application of the Criteria for Promotion to Associate Professor

-Each academic unit/s (Department/s or equivalent) will by way of a regularly constituted committee, representing all the areas of specialization in the unit, develop and approve by vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria in the discipline/s in question.
+Consideration for the awarding of promotion to Associate Professor shall be based on the following criteria:

+- (i)Teaching Effectiveness a record of satisfactory performance as a university teacher at all levels including advising and supervision of undergraduate and graduate students as appropriate for the candidate and their academic unit. - (ii) Research, Scholarly and/or Creative Work a record of research, scholarship, and/or creative achievement as appropriate for the field of expertise. - (iii) Service to the University- a record of service to Carleton University (and other institutions where appropriate), such as administrative and committee duties and other professional activities which contribute to the operations of the University. - (iv) Where there is a record of service to society, such as consultancies or collaborations with governments, international development agencies, communities, or the private sector or participation in scholarly and professional organizations and other activities, which further the University's mission of service to society, this shall be recognized. - (c) Unit Guidelines for the Application of the Criteria for Promotion to Associate Professor specialization in the unit, develop and approve by vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria in the discipline/s in question.
 The specification will take into account the workload allocations within the department/unit.
 Upon development, these local criteria are subject to a two-person peer review by tenured Carleton faculty members (with the rank of at least Associate Professor) from outside the unit and by JCAA.
 Upon approval of peer reviewers and unit, the criteria shall be reviewed by the Dean and, if considered acceptable, shall be signed by the Dean.
 Every seven (7) years the unit must review their Guidelines.
 If they decide to revise the Guidelines, the procedure for approval shall be the same as above.